ynput/ayon-documentation/website/docs/addon_hiero_artist.md

 When publishing a `plate` from Hiero, the process can automatically detect and export associated editorial effects (e.g. `Timewarp`, `OCIOFileTransform`, `Text`...) as `effect` products.
 Those are json files that can be used further down the pipeline to recreate the look/result from Hiero.

-This video shows a way to publish shot look as effect from Hiero to Nuke.
+This video shows a way to publish shot look as `effects` from Hiero to Nuke.

 <iframe width="512px" height="288px" src="https://www.youtube.com/embed/HzZDdtII5io" frameborder="0" modestbranding="1" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="1"></iframe>

 :::note
-If you are not interested in publishing `effects`, this feature can be opt out in the Publisher UI through a toggle on each `plate` product instance.
+If you are not interested in publishing `effects`, this feature can be opted out in the Publisher UI through a toggle on each `plate` product instance.
 :::

 ### Restrict instances collection to current clip selection